HMS Hyperion (1807): Cape of Good Hope and anti-piracy

 The ship was paid off in April 1821 but recommissioned in the same month, with Lillicrap again in command from 6 April.
 Sent to serve on the Cape of Good Hope Station, Hyperion sailed from Plymouth in September with the governor of the Cape Colony, Lord Charles Somerset, on board.
 The ship arrived in Table Bay on 30 November.
 Lillicrap assumed command of the station as a commodore, with Hyperion as his flagship.
 On 10 June 1822 the squadron saved the East Indiaman Albion from wrecking in Simon's Bay during a storm, and also rescued two Russian warships.

 In the same year Lillicrap was superseded as commodore, and Hyperion sailed to the West Indies to again join the Jamaica Station.
 With piracy rife off Cuba, Rear-Admiral Sir Charles Rowley sent Hyperion there on 6 October to co-ordinate with the governor of Cuba, Sebastián Kindelán.
 Lillicrap had orders to violate Spanish territory if Kindelán refused to act against the pirates, but the Spaniard was supportive, providing Lillicrap with letters of authority to assist in combatting the pirate base at Bahía Honda.
 Lillicrap was moved to the 74-gun ship of the line HMS Gloucester on 24 October 1823 and replaced by Captain George Rich.
 Hyperion continued in the West Indies until 15 May 1824 when she sailed from Port Royal to return to Britain, having been deemed unfit for further service.
 She arrived at Portsmouth on 19 June and then sailed to Woolwich Dockyard to be paid off.

 Final years

 Hyperion was fitted for anti-smuggling duties at Sheerness Dockyard between January and March 1825.
-Recommissioned in the same January, she served at Newhaven under Captain William Mingaye.
+Recommissioned in the same January, she arrived at Newhaven in March under the command of Captain William Mingaye to serve as the centre of the Sussex Coast Blockade.
+She was towed into position by the navy's first steamship, HMS Comet.
 The majority of the crew was sent ashore to serve in Martello towers, while Hyperion stayed at the port alongside two tenders, HMS Highflyer and HMS Viper.
-The frigate continued at Newhaven until she was paid off for a final time in May 1831, and was broken up at Portsmouth in June 1833.
+Towards the end of March men from Hyperion seized the sloop Dart at Rye for smuggling liquor, and she was brought in as a third tender.

+Hyperion continued at Newhaven until May 1831 when the Coast Blockade was replaced by the Coast Guard.
+The frigate had not moved in six years, and so instead of attempting to make sail she was towed away by the steam vessel HMS Columbia on 12 May.
+Paid off, Hyperion was taken to Portsmouth where she lay until being broken up there in June 1833.